Melb-Uni/SP-REDBACK-BACKEND/readme.md

 - For any API functions that require multiple files, put those files under a sub-folder in "TeamSPBackend/api/views/".
 E.g. "TeamSPBackend/api/views/newModel/"

 ### Some solution for the problems
-1. When you first run the system or add a project, it would take a few minutes for the system to get information from API, store these API into the database and show these information on the browser.
+1. When you first run the system or add a project, it would take a few minutes for the system to get information from API, store these information into the database and show these information on the page.
 So please wait until the back-end part do not jump out new log.
 Then you can add new project or do other operations.
-2. Sometimes the system may do not respond for a long time, you can try some solutions in the following order:
+2. Sometimes the system may do not respond for a long time, you can try some solutions in the following order(If one of them work, you do not need to try the later one):
     - Go back to the home page and click into the project again
     - Go back to the home page and delete the project that do not respond.
 Then search for the same project and add it again.
     - Log out and try to login again.